nikhilnagrale2/OOPS/README.md

 ## Compile Time Polymorphism

 - The polymorphism which is implemented at the compile time is known as compile-time polymorphism.
+Function is invoked at compilation time.
 Example - Function Overloading, Operator Overloading

 ### Function Overloading